azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 In this challenge you will learn how to:

-- Create a GitHub CI/CD workflow to deploy common used Azure resources of the SCM sample application
+- Create a GitHub CI/CD workflow to deploy shared Azure resources of the SCM sample application
 - Add approval reviewer to a pull request
 - See a pull requests status checks in action